 The place of employment will be your home office in the United States.
 A computer, telephone, internet service, and P.O.
 Box will be provided.
 The Development Director will work full time (40 hours per week) and receive health benefits and paid-time-off.
 The starting salary is commensurate with experience, up to $75,000/year.
 There will be limited travel within the United States.

-In June, the Safe Routes to School National Partnership will release a new resource guide for SRTS volunteers and professionals, entitled “Implementing Safe Routes to School in Low-Income Schools and Communities.”
+In June, the Safe Routes Partnership will release a new resource guide for SRTS volunteers and professionals, entitled “Implementing Safe Routes to School in Low-Income Schools and Communities.”
 The forthcoming guide highlights promising practices and creative strategies that have been successfully employed in low-income communities throughout the country.

-As part of the roll-out of the new resource guide, the Safe Routes to School National Partnership will be holding two webinars to help non-profit organizations and community residents come together and collaborate to develop culturally sensitive, inclusive and successful SRTS initiatives.
+As part of the roll-out of the new resource guide, the Safe Routes Partnership will be holding two webinars to help non-profit organizations and community residents come together and collaborate to develop culturally sensitive, inclusive and successful SRTS initiatives.

 Webinar 1: Tuesday, June 8, 2010, 1:00-2:00 p.m.
 EST